 Minesto was founded in 2007 for the purpose of developing the Deep Green technology.
-The company’s headquarters are located in Gothenburg, Sweden, our prototype testing facility is in Portaferry, Northern Ireland, and we recently opened our UK headquarters in Holyhead, Anglesey.
-To date, our work has focused on developing the Deep Green technology and demonstrating its viability through basin tests and field trials in Strangford Lough, Northern Ireland, using 1:10 and 1:4 scale devices.
+The company’s headquarters are located in Gothenburg, Sweden, their prototype testing facility is in Portaferry, Northern Ireland, and recently opened their UK headquarters in Holyhead, Anglesey.
+To date, their work has focused on developing the Deep Green technology and demonstrating its viability through basin tests and field trials in Strangford Lough, Northern Ireland, using 1:10 and 1:4 scale devices.
 The next step is to deploy a full scale device.
 Following a comprehensive site selection study, the Holyhead Deep in North Wales was selected as the ideal location to deploy the Project, providing deep water and favourable tidal conditions in close proximity to port facilities and viable grid connection options for the future.
 An additional benefit is the potential for sharing future project infrastructure with Morlais Marine Energy, who are developing the West of Anglesey Tidal Demonstration Zone, increasing cost efficiency whilst minimising the combined environmental footprint of the projects.

-The submission of this document is a critical step for the Project, and we welcome the opportunity it provides for all interested parties to take part in the decision making process.
+The submission of this document is a critical step for the Project, and they welcome the opportunity it provides for all interested parties to take part in the decision making process.
 Should consent for the Project be granted, it will represent a significant milestone in the journey towards the marine renewable energy and with it, the opportunity to create a prosperous and sustainable industry in Wales.

 The predicted positive impacts of marine renewables to the Welsh and UK economy is significant with an estimated 19,500 jobs being created by 2035 and associated revenue generation estimated at £6.1 billion.
-In recognition of the significant potential of the Project to positively impact the socio-economic landscape of the region, the Welsh European Funding Office has publicly pledged to award Minesto £9.5 million of European Union funds to help make a positive impact on North Wales through clean energy generation, job creation and economic growth.
-We will continue our work with regional development organisations such as Mentor Môn, and the North Wales supply chain, in order to attract inward investment and diversify the existing skills base.
+In recognition of the significant potential of the Project to positively impact the socio-economic landscape of the region, the Welsh European Funding Office has publicly pledged to award Minesto £9.5 million of European Union funds to help make a positive impact on North Wales through clean energy generation, job creation, and economic growth.
+They will continue our work with regional development organisations such as Mentor Môn, and the North Wales supply chain, in order to attract inward investment and diversify the existing skills base.